himidori/golang-vk-api/README.md

 )

 func main() {
-	//creating new VKClient using email(phone) and password for authorization client, err := vkapi.NewVKClient("xxx", "xxx")
+	//creating a new VKClient using email(phone) and password for authorization client, err := vkapi.NewVKClient("xxx", "xxx")
 	if err != nil {
 		log.Fatal(err)
 	}